cruncher/sparky/README.md

         Today is {{day}}.
     </div>

-If the controller returns undefined the model is used as the scope.
+If the controller returns undefined the <code>data-model</code> is used as the scope.
+If <code>data-model</code> is not given the parent scope is used as scope.

 #### Defining a controller function

-Controllers are stored in <code>Sparky.ctrl</ctrl>.
+Controllers are stored in <code>Sparky.ctrl</code>.
 A controller is a function that is run just before sparky data-binds the node.
 The return value of the controller is used as scope to update the tags in the sparky template.
 In Sparky scope objects are just plain objects you create.